arnavgautam/TreeHacks2015/HOLs/HOL-DebuggingCloudServices/HOL.md

 1. Go back to Visual Studio and press **SHIFT + F5** to stop debugging and shut down the application.

 <a name="Ex1Task2"></a>
-#### Task 2 - Debugging the Fabrikam Insurance Application in Windows Azure ####
+#### Task 2 - Debugging the Fabrikam Insurance Application in Microsoft Azure ####

-In this task, you will deploy the Fabrikam insurance application to Windows Azure and enable remote debugging when publishing the service.
+In this task, you will deploy the Fabrikam insurance application to Microsoft Azure and enable remote debugging when publishing the service.
 This will allow you to attach the Visual Studio debugger to the deployed cloud service.

 1. In **Solution Explorer**, right-click the **FabrikamInsurance.Azure** cloud project and select **Publish...**.
-In the **Publish Windows Azure Application** dialog box, click **Sign In** and sign in using the Microsoft account associated with your Windows Azure account.
+In the **Publish Microsoft Azure Application** dialog box, click **Sign In** and sign in using the Microsoft account associated with your Microsoft Azure account.

 	![Sign in to see your subscriptions](Images/sign-in-to-see-your-subscriptions.png?raw=true)